 Directions

-- If using, fold in any optional ingredients such as chopped nuts or chocolate chips.
+- If you want , fold in nuts or chocolate chips .

-- Drop spoonfuls of dough onto a baking sheet lined with parchment paper, spacing them about 2 inches apart.
+- Drop spoonfuls of dough onto a baking sheet lined with parchment paper , about 2 inches apart .

-- Bake for 10-12 minutes, or until the edges are lightly golden and the centers appear set.
+- Bake for 10–12 minutes or until the edges are light brown and the centers look set .

-- Allow cookies to cool on the baking sheet for a few minutes before transferring them to a wire rack to cool completely.
+- Let the cookies cool on the sheet for a few minutes before moving them to a rack to cool completely .

 Baking Tips and Advice

-- Ice Cream: Top these cookies with a scoop of vanilla or maple ice cream for a decadent dessert.
+- Ice Cream: Put a scoop of vanilla or maple ice cream on top for a special treat .

-- Whipped Cream: Lightly dollop whipped cream on top for added creaminess and visual appeal.
+- Whipped Cream: A dollop of whipped cream adds extra creaminess .

 Nutritional Information